A bed-time routine for blissful sleep

 - Drawing or colouring

-The aim of these activities should be to relieve any stress of tension in the body that may prevent us from being able to get comfortable and fall asleep easily.
-The less tension in the body, the easier it is to relax fully into your comfy bed and fall asleep almost instantly.
+The aim of these activities should be to ease any potential pressure in the body that may prevent us from being able to get comfortable at sleep time.

 Best bed-time habits